-MCC is our sole voting member and manager.
+MCC is our sole member and manager.
 MCC serves as manager of our operating subsidiaries.
-The executive officers of Mediacom Broadband LLC and the directors and executive officers of MCC and Mediacom Broadband Corporation are:
+The executive officers of Mediacom LLC and the directors and executive officers of MCC and Mediacom Capital are:

-Name Age Position Rocco B. Commisso 55 Chairman and Chief Executive Officer of MCC; Manager, Chairman and Chief Executive Officer of Mediacom Broadband LLC; and President, Chief Executive Officer and Director of Mediacom Broadband Corporation Mark E. Stephan 48 Executive Vice President, Chief Financial Officer, Treasurer and Director of MCC; Executive Vice President, Chief Financial Officer and Treasurer of Mediacom Broadband LLC; and Treasurer and Secretary of Mediacom Broadband Corporation John G. Pascarelli 43 Executive Vice President, Operations of MCC Italia Commisso Weinand 51 Senior Vice President, Programming and Human Resources of MCC Joseph E. Young 56 Senior Vice President, General Counsel and Secretary of MCC Charles J. Bartolotta 50 Senior Vice President, Customer Operations of MCC Calvin G. Craib 50 Senior Vice President, Business Development of MCC Brian Walsh 39 Senior Vice President and Corporate Controller of MCC Craig S. Mitchell 46 Director of MCC William S. Morris III 70 Director of MCC Thomas V. Reifenheiser 69 Director of MCC Natale S. Ricciardi 56 Director of MCC Robert L. Winikoff 58 Director of MCC
+Name Age Position Rocco B. Commisso 55 Chairman and Chief Executive Officer of MCC; Manager, Chairman and Chief Executive Officer of Mediacom LLC; and President, Chief Executive Officer and Director of Mediacom Capital Mark E. Stephan 48 Executive Vice President, Chief Financial Officer, Treasurer and Director of MCC; Executive Vice President, Chief Financial Officer and Treasurer of Mediacom LLC; and Treasurer and Secretary of Mediacom Capital John G. Pascarelli 43 Executive Vice President, Operations of MCC Italia Commisso Weinand 51 Senior Vice President, Programming and Human Resources of MCC Joseph E. Young 56 Senior Vice President, General Counsel and Secretary of MCC Charles J. Bartolotta 50 Senior Vice President, Customer Operations of MCC Calvin G. Craib 50 Senior Vice President, Business Development of MCC Brian Walsh 39 Senior Vice President and Corporate Controller of MCC Craig S. Mitchell 46 Director of MCC William S. Morris III 70 Director of MCC Thomas V. Reifenheiser 69 Director of MCC Natale S. Ricciardi 56 Director of MCC Robert L. Winikoff 58 Director of MCC

-Rocco B. Commisso has 27 years of experience with the cable television industry and has served as our Manager, Chairman and Chief Executive Officer since our inception in April 2001 and our manager's Chairman and Chief Executive Officer since founding its predecessor company in July 1995.
-Mr. Commisso has served as President, Chief Executive Officer and Director of Mediacom Broadband Corporation since its inception in May 2001.
+Rocco B. Commisso has 27 years of experience with the cable television industry and has served as our Manager, Chairman and Chief Executive Officer since founding our predecessor company in July 1995.
 From 1986 to 1995, he served as Executive Vice President, Chief Financial Officer and a director of Cablevision Industries Corporation.
 Prior to that time, Mr. Commisso served as Senior Vice President of Royal Bank of Canada's affiliate in the United States from 1981, where he founded and directed a specialized lending group to media and communications companies.
 Mr. Commisso began his association with the cable industry in 1978 at The Chase Manhattan Bank, where he managed the bank's lending activities to communications firms including the cable industry.
 He serves on the board of directors and executive committees of the National Cable Television Association and Cable Television Laboratories, Inc., and on the board of directors of C-SPAN.
 Mr. Commisso holds a Bachelor of Science in Industrial Engineering and a Master of Business Administration from Columbia University.